-Treasury announcement and wording of 'hacking' is concerning, a tech commentator says
+Budget leak: Treasury calls in police over 'hacking'

-Treasury announcing confidential budget information published by the Opposition yesterday was the result of hacking is "concerning", a technology commentator says.
+Treasury has called in police over what it calls "deliberately and systematically" hacked information in tomorrow's Wellbeing Budget.

-In a series of press releases yesterday, the National Party revealed what it claimed were details about tomorrow's Wellbeing Budget.
+In a series of press releases yesterday, the National Party revealed what it claimed were details about the Budget.

-Following the leak, the Treasury announced last evening it had found evidence indicating the information was "deliberately and systematically hacked".
+Following the leak, the Treasury said it had found evidence indicating the information was "deliberately and systematically hacked".

-The Government department also announced it had referred the matter to the police after advice from the National Cyber Security Centre.
+It said it had referred the matter to the police after advice from the National Cyber Security Centre.

-Speaking to Newstalk ZB, Paul Brislen said the wording from Treasury suggests those behind the leak had "sinister" intentions.
+Speaking to Newstalk ZB, technology commentator Paul Brislen said the wording from Treasury suggests those behind the leak had "sinister" intentions.

 "We talk about a 'deliberate and systematic' hack.
 This doesn't sound like it's just somebody noodling around," he said.